iewaij/data-analytics-bank-marketing/data/README.md

 **C. Other attributes:**

 `campaign`: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-`pdays`: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted) `previous`: number of contacts performed before this campaign and for this client (numeric) `poutcome`: outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success')
+`pdays`: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)

+`previous`: number of contacts performed before this campaign and for this client (numeric)

+`poutcome`: outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success')

 **D. Social and economic context attributes**

-`emp`.var.rate: employment variation rate, quarterly indicator (numeric) `cons`.price.idx: consumer price index, monthly indicator (numeric) `cons`.conf.idx: consumer confidence index, monthly indicator (numeric) `euribor3m`: euribor 3 month rate, daily indicator (numeric) `nr`.employed: number of employees, quarterly indicator (numeric)
+`emp.var.rate`: employment variation rate, quarterly indicator (numeric)

+`cons.price.idx`: consumer price index, monthly indicator (numeric)

+`cons.conf.idx`: consumer confidence index, monthly indicator (numeric)

+`euribor3m`: euribor 3 month rate, daily indicator (numeric) `nr`.employed: number of employees, quarterly indicator (numeric)